page updated on August 30, 2016

 Ever play the game Monopoly?
-The rules sound pretty simple.
+The rules start simple.
 You roll the dice, move your token that many spaces around the board, and follow the directions where you land.
 They're easy to describe in a page or two.
-(Is programming easy?
-That depends what you're doing.)

-The game is never quite the same, though.
+The game never ends quite that simply.
 Maybe you add some rules, like putting all of the fines collected on the Free Parking space, and the first person who lands there gets to collect the money.
 Maybe you let players take loans from the bank without mortgaging properties.

-Maybe you've run into a situation where two players disagree over the interpretation of a specific rule, and you have to read the rule out loud and discuss what a single word in that rule really means, and why the game designers chose that word over another word.
+Maybe two players disagree over the interpretation of a specific rule, and you have to read the rule out loud and discuss what a single word in that rule really means, and why the game designers chose that word over another.
 Sometimes you agree on one interpretation with one group of players and another interpretation with another group of players.

 The rules—as simple as they might seem—produce a framework in which countless players have played innumerable games, each one a little different.
-One player's strategy is not another's, and one roll of the dice can change the entire game.
+One player strategy is not another.
+One roll of the dice can change the entire game.

 Programming is like that.
 Programming means implementing the rules in such a way that complicated systems are possible.
-Programming means discovering and building systems out of these kinds of rules.
-Good programming tries to minimize the number and complexity and potential ambiguity of the rules to maximize the flexibility, ease, and correctness of a system.
+Programmers discover and build systems out of these kinds of rules.
+Good programmers minimize the number and complexity and potential ambiguity of the rules to maximize the flexibility, ease, and correctness of a system.
 In a very real sense, programming means coming up with the rules for a process and combining them in a coherent way.
-Programming rules can be simple or complex, but they're usually part of a larger system in which the interaction of multiple rules leads to consequences intended and not!
+These rules can be simple or complex, but they're usually part of a larger system in which the interaction of multiple rules leads to consequences intended and not!

 Programming isn't a series of equations.
-Programming's also a little messy where it interacts with the real world.
+It's like equations, but it's also a little messy where it interacts with the real world.
 It has to deal with the fundamental ambiguities of human language and communication.
 (If you think quantum mechanics is weird, try linguistics sometime!)

 For every right triangle, the old Greek thinker Pythagoras discovered, the sum of the square of the lengths of the sides which make the right angle is equal to the square of the length of the remaining side.
 (You can prove this trivially yourself.)
 Every triangle which matches this property is a right triangle.
 Every triangle for which this is not true is not a right triangle.
 Mathematicians try to discover and express relationships and identities like this every day.

-If programming is like coming up with the rules to a board game, it's also like discovering invariant properties to a complicated system.
+If telling a computer what to do is like coming up with the rules to a board game, it's also like discovering the invariant properties of a complicated system.
 "It's impossible to withdraw more money from the ATM than you have in your savings account," one program might say.
 "It's impossible for the airplane to take off while the cockpit door is open," another might explain.